solyarisoftware/WeBAD/README.md

 In this scenario:

-- `recordstart` event is generated when a first speech chunk start
+- `speechstart` event is generated when a first speech chunk start
-- `recordstop` event is generated when a successive speech is followed by a pause long `PAUSE_LAG` msecs
+- `speechstop` event is generated when a successive speech is followed by a pause long `PAUSE_LAG` msecs
-- `recordabort` event is generated when an initial speech chunk has too low volume or is too short.
+- `speechabort` event is generated when an initial speech chunk has too low volume or is too short.

 ```
              █ chunk 1